dokku/dokku/docs/development/plugin-triggers.md

 > To avoid issues with community plugins, this plugin trigger should be used *only* for core plugins.
 Please avoid using this trigger in your own plugins.

-- Description: Allows running of commands after an application's processes have been scaled up, but before old containers are torn down.
+- Description: Allows running of commands after an app's processes have been scaled up, but before old containers are torn down.
 Dokku core currently uses this to switch traffic on nginx.
 - Invoked by: `dokku deploy`
 - Arguments: `$APP $INTERNAL_PORT $INTERNAL_IP_ADDRESS $IMAGE_TAG`
 - Example: